ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 # Looking Back to Optimize Forward

 Let's say we use our schedule for the first 27 days of the year and get a nice optimized schedule as balanced as possible.
-We say "as possible" since there are somethings that just cannot be perfectly balanced.
+We say "as possible" since there are some things that just cannot be perfectly balanced.
 A prime example is the number of ON shifts per RA.
 We said that we can get the difference in ON shifts down to 1, but we physically cannot assign every RA the same number of ON shifts because we cannot have fractional shifts.

 Now, let's say that at the end of our 27 days, we want to make a schedule for another 27 days.
 If we ignore the past and pretend like we are starting fresh, we will definitely introduce biases and inequalities for some RAs.
 Take the following case.
 Assume Mickey was assigned 4 ON shifts in the first scheduling period, while Ross was assigned only 3.
 This is acceptable since we allow the number of ON shifts to be off by one.
 It would be unfair though if in the second scheduling period, we again assigned Mickey 4 ON shifts and Ross 3 ON shifts.